Do you have a question you don’t see answered here? Contact me!

 How much walking should I expect to do?

 Florence is a compact city, and the furthest walk we should have to make, one way, to any destination is 30 minutes.
 Plan additional walking time to get to and from meals (and gelaterias!).
 You will also likely do walking on your own in your free time, whether to visit a museum or simply explore.
-The walking isn’t vigorous, but we will be doing plenty of it each day.
 The main sights in the city are all in a pedestrian-only zone.
-See the Policies page and scroll down to the Special Considerations for Travel in Florence for more information.
+The walking isn’t vigorous, but you must be able to do plenty of it, unassisted, each day.
+See the Policies page and the Special Considerations for Travel in Florence for more information.

 Do I need to be an experienced writer to benefit from Writer’s Renaissance?